January 5, 2019

 Pulaski Street was named in honor of Polish immigrant Casimir Pulaski who became a brigadier general and cavalry commander in the Continental Army during the Revolutionary War.
 He was best remembered for saving George Washington from capture or death at the Battle of Brandywine.
 Pulaski was moved to Charleston in 1779 where he assisted in the defense of the city.
 He died in October 1779 from wounds suffered during the Battle of Savannah.

-Huger Street was named for Isaac Huger, a native of Berkeley County near Charleston.
+Huger Street was named for Isaac Huger, a native of Berkeley County.
 During the Revolutionary War, he served as a colonel in the state militia and later as a brigadier general in the Continental Army serving under Lincoln, Gates, and Greene.

 Williams Street was named for Maryland native Otho Williams who commanded a Maryland regiment of the Continental Army through much of the southern campaign.
 Williams led his troops in several engagements against the British including Camden and Eutaw Springs in South Carolina.